ConicalBanana/simple-molecule-renderer/README.md

 - W/A/S/D/Q/E for moving camera translationally
 - dragging with left mouse key for rotating your model.
+- dragging with right mouse key for rotating around z-direction (the direction of your camera)
 - ctrl+s for exporting image(4x current resolution, enough for publishing)

 You could simply replacing the `.xyz` file path in `main.cpp` with your own `xyz` file path.